The Online Citizen: 2021 suspension and closure

 On 14 September 2021, the Infocomm Media Development Authority (IMDA) suspended TOC's broadcasting class license over a dispute over reports on funding sources and would cancel TOC's licence if the information request was not met by 28 September.
 TOC was also required not to publish any new articles beyond 16 September 2021, 3pm.
 Xu instead took the site offline on the morning of 16 September 2021.
 The license was cancelled on 15 October 2021.
 On 16 December 2021, TOC's judicial review application, challenging the orders by IMDA, was dismissed by the High Court.

-Reactivation
+2022–present

 On 16 September 2022, the website was relaunched, with Xu announcing that operations would be shifted to Taiwan under a new local company, Gutzy Asia.
 Xu also added that this relaunched website would provide daily news coverage in Asia and beyond Singapore.
 On 6 April 2023, Xu was fined S$18,000 for contempt of court by reproducing an open letter by an Australian citizen who questioned the equality of Singapore's justice system.

-On 31 Aug 2024, Gutzy Asia shifted its operations back to The Online Citizen after it was designated a Declared Online Location for multiple POFMA directives.
+On 31 August 2024, Gutzy Asia shifted its operations back to The Online Citizen after it was designated a Declared Online Location for multiple POFMA directives.

+In 2025, Xu was sued by Home Affairs Minister K Shanmugam and Manpower Minister Tan See Leng over allegations regarding transactions they made involving Good Class Bungalows (GCBs).In August 2025, he was found liable for defamation.
+In March 2026, Xu was ordered to pay them S$420,000.
+On 11 May 2026, Xu was ordered to pay them a further S$154,000 in costs and disbursements.

+On 4 March 2026, the United Overseas Bank (UOB) was awarded S$125,000 in damages after suing Xu for defamation.

+In March 2026, Xu and TOC were issued a POFMA correction directive after making false statements on the appointment of Lucien Wong as Attorney-General of Singapore in an article dated 9 March.
+Xu alleged that there was no information that Mr Wong had recused himself from acting on matters relating to the acquisition of 38 Oxley Road and that Workers' Party chair Sylvia Lim was not allowed to raise any follow-up questions on the attorney-general's re-appointment process.
+TOC was issued another POFMA order over false statements in an article about the Government’s response to two Singaporeans who allegedly served in the Israel Defense Forces (IDF) during the Gaza conflict.

+On 30 June 2026, Singapore’s Ministry of Digital Development and Information designated two websites associated with The Online Citizen, an alternate TOC website and Heidoh, as Declared Online Locations under the Protection from Online Falsehoods and Manipulation Act.
+The ministry said the declarations would take effect on 1 July 2026 and remain in force until 30 June 2028.